acullather/sql-docs/docs/reporting-services/pin-reporting-services-items-to-power-bi-dashboards.md

 ##  <a name="bkmk_requirements_to_pin"></a> Requirements to Pin

 -   The report server is configured for [!INCLUDE[sspowerbi](../includes/sspowerbi-md.md)] integration.
 For more information, see [Power BI Report Server Integration &#40;Configuration Manager&#41;](../reporting-services/install-windows/power-bi-report-server-integration-configuration-manager.md).
-If the report server has not been configured, you will not see the **Pin to Power BI Dashboard** button the toolbar.
+If the report server has not been configured, you will not see the **Pin to Power BI Dashboard** button in the toolbar.

      ![ssRS_Report_PowerBI](../reporting-services/media/ssrs-report-powerbi.png)